 You can work in any role, from strategic planning to risk analysis.
 Wherever there's a need for someone with astute accounting knowledge and sharp business skills, you'll be in demand.

 Like any profession, your salary in accounting will depend on your skills and experience.
 You will also need to consider market competition and the global economy.
-Robert Half's Finance & Accounting Asia Pacific Salary Guide 2010/2011 will give you a basis to work from.

 At Sydney we give you an accounting education, not simply training in accounting.
 We take an analytical perspective of how accounting is practiced and how it should be practiced, so you develop a real understanding of the subject matter rather than just rote learning.